RJW20/Snake/README.md

 # Snake
-Python implementation of the the game Snake using pygame
+Python implementation of the the game Snake using pygame.